-When running in daemon mode, causes svnserve to spawn a thread instead of a process for each connection.
+When running in daemon mode, causes svnserve to spawn a thread instead of a process for each connection (e.g. for when running on Windows).
 The svnserve process still backgrounds itself at startup time.

---listen-once (-X)

-Causes synserve to accept one connection on the syn port, serve it, and exit.
+--listen-once (-X) Causes svnserve to accept one connection on the svn port, serve it, and exit.
 This option is mainly useful for debugging.